 Cordova, Tennessee, finds its humble roots in a quiet country farm hamlet with 150 people in 1912.
 The area had nearby access to the river and the greater Memphis area.
 That led the hamlet to evolve into one of Memphis’s fastest-growing neighborhoods.

 Founded in 1835, Cordova was a friendly farming village nestled on Memphis’s east side.
 The region drew pioneers due to its access to the rich and fertile land of the West.
 The area is famous for the iconic fresh-cut flowers shipped to Memphis.
 Because of flowers and friendliness, Cordova became known as “Farms, Flowers and Fellowship.”
 The name still fits today!

 Where is Cordova, Tennessee?

-This Memphis neighborhood covers over 8 square miles.
-And it’s at the center of Shelby County.
-Those who call Cordova home enjoy the beauty of southwest Tennessee.
-Plus, they have easy access to downtown Memphis.
+This Memphis neighborhood covers over 8 square miles, and it’s at the center of Shelby County.
+Those who call Cordova home enjoy the beauty of southwest Tennessee and they have easy access to downtown Memphis.
 Most shopping, office buildings, and entertainment venues are less than 20 miles away.